Bruce Springsteen: 2012–2018: Autobiography and Broadway show

 Springsteen's 17th studio album, Wrecking Ball, was released in March 2012.
 The album consists of eleven tracks plus two bonus tracks.
-Three songs previously only available as live versions, "Wrecking Ball", "Land of Hope and Dreams", and "American Land", appear on the album.
 Wrecking Ball became Springsteen's tenth No. 1 album in the U.S., tying him with Elvis Presley for third most No. 1 albums of all time, behind the Beatles (19) and Jay Z (12) as of 2009.
-The supporting Wrecking Ball Tour shortly after its release.
+The supporting Wrecking Ball Tour began shortly after the album's release.
 On July 31, 2012, in Helsinki, Finland, Springsteen performed his longest concert at four hours and six minutes with 33 songs.

 In 2012, Springsteen campaigned for President Barack Obama's re-election in the 2012 presidential election, appearing and performing at Obama rallies in Ohio, Pittsburgh, Iowa, Virginia, and Wisconsin.
 At the rallies, he briefly spoke to the audience and performed a short acoustic set that included a newly written song titled "Forward".